-Are you looking to add to your bucket list of clients as a freelance writer?
+Are you looking to add to your bucket list of clients as a freelancer?

-Wondering whether using Craigslist to land writing jobs is a thing?
+Wondering whether using Craigslist to land writing gigs is a thing?

-Wondering whether using Craigslist to land writing jobs is a legit?
+Wondering whether using Craigslist to land writing gigs is a legit?

 Well, it is a thing.
 In as much as this classified ad site is free and could be a breeding ground for jokers and scammers, you can find legit writing jobs that pay the big bucks.

-Let me guess, you are always on the lookout for better-paying writing jobs.
+Let me guess, you are always on the lookout for better-paying writing gigs.
 You want to write less and make more money doing what you love.

-And one way to find these jobs is to use craigslist.
+And one way to find these gigs is to use craigslist.

-You see, as a newbie freelance writer, you might not have enough online establishment to make clients come to you.
+You see, as a newbie freelancer, you might not have enough online establishment to make clients come to you.

 You have to go and find them and show them that you mean business.